Detailed Trail Closure Information

 Current construction activity

-Crews are currently working along Highway 224 between Faraday Road, through Estacada and Timber Park, to the Eagle Creek area.
+Crews are currently working along Highway 224 between Timber Park, through the Eagle Creek area, to near Barton.
 No road closures are expected but keep an eye out for construction crews.
 Safety is our top priority, obey all construction signs and flaggers.

 What To Expect